 Brianna has been in Georgia since she was very young and found it lacking in support for the local parrots.
 She decided that needed to change and became Co-founder and ED of Papayago Rescue House.
 She is a proud mother to several birds including a Mitered Conure, a Citron Cockatoo, and a Blue and Gold Macaw.
 She is currently doing her undergraduate work for veterinarian school and will specialize in avian medicine.
 Whatever the medical needs are required, she takes care of it.
 This includes daily medications, supplements, bandaging, or other special needs.
 Brianna works closely with our volunteers to ensure the best care is brought to the parrots of Papayago.

 As CEO, Maria brings over 25 years of management, consulting, leadership, and IT experience with large fortune 100 to 500 companies across telecommunication, travel, retail and medical solutions industries.
-She works to move PRH forward with an innovative and strategic approach through collaboration, brainstorming, and tapping external resources for expertise.
+She works daily to move PRH forward with a no-nonsense tactical and strategic approach through collaboration, brainstorming, and tapping external resources for expertise.